AJMansfield/Intelligence-Core-Public/kttu02.5.md

 As you consider this, sitting against the wall of the tiny room, Morgan finishes dressing and comes over next to you.

-"Is ... is there a problem?" she asks, abruptly, instantly putting you on the defensive before you realize your mistake.
+"Is ... is there a problem?" she asks, abruptly, instantly putting you on the defensive for a second before you remember.

 You sigh.
-This was meant as an actual question, not some kind of passive-aggressive remark.
+This is meant as an actual question, not some kind of passive-aggressive remark.
-Both she and Jerry have managed to become quite proficient with English in the week since you first met them, but this sort of thing still happened frequently.
+Both she and Jerry have managed to become quite proficient with English in the week since you first met them, but using the right stresses or intonation seems to be a spot of difficulty, although even there they'd gotten noticeably better in the last few days.

-Honestly it would be weirder if it didn't, but still.
+Honestly it would be weirder if this sort of misunderstanding _didn't_ ever occur given that literally everything they knew about English they'd somehow just _picked up_ talking to you over the last week, but still.

 "Just, not sure how to proceed.
 I know I need to get a bigger place &mdash;"